been-jamming/TiBc/README.md

 Places on the stack are referenced relative to the current location of the stack pointer.
 Positive references are where the stack is going, and negative references on the stack refer to previous values pushed onto the stack.
 The references assume that the stack pointer is incremented first before writing the value when pushing to the stack.
 This, however, can be easily changed for a different architecture.

 Stack relative references are with respect to the width of the architectures native word (or possibly a different width).
-On the Ti89, each integer will be
+On the Ti89, each integer is 2 bytes, so `SSP -1` would actually decrement the stack pointer by 2 bytes, not one.

 *opcodes*
 * PUSH